erroronline1/caro/readme.md

 [Content](#content)

 # API documentation
 All REST-api endpoint queries are returned as json routed by ./js/api.js and supposed to be processed/rendered primarily either by the clients Assemble-class, Compose-class, Dialog-class or Toast-class.
-Backend handles permissions and valid sessions, returning 401 Unauthorized if not logged in.
+Backend handles permissions and valid sessions, returning 511 Network Authentication Required or 401 Unauthorized if not logged in.
 Response properties are
 * *render* (for assemble or toast)
 * *title* (dynamic page title updates)